gchungsy/flask-hello-world/README.md

 # flask-hello-world
- This repo was created for purposes of testing CI pipeline
+ This repo was created for showcasting CI pipeline